-Given below it an example in English of the Petrarchan pattern in the set of the set
+Given below it an example in English of the Petrarchan pattern have the company the company

 The first 8 lines speak of a crisis in the poet, creative life, and the next 6 lines provide an answer.

 The following is a jumbled up version of a sonnet.
 Try to put it in order. work in small groups.